rebecca-owen/easyskim/README.md

 ### Installation
-Installation requires Python 2.7+ and pip.
+Installation requires Python 2.7+, pip, pdftotext and exiftool (python package dependencies are installed later by pip).
 Mendeley Client ID and Secret can be obtained from [Mendeley Dev](http://dev.mendeley.com/) and must be exported as variables before launching the app, where < > are replaced by the values you receive from the website.

 For the "Redirect URL", use a local host such as ```http://localhost:5000/oauth``` and then click "Generate Secret".
 The name and description is anything of your choice.

 ```